Mbed-TLS/mbedtls/SECURITY.md

 device and introduce faults.
 (See for example the [Row Hammer paper](https://users.ece.cmu.edu/~yoonguk/papers/kim-isca14.pdf).)

-Mbed TLS doesn't offer any security guarantees against local fault injection attacks.
-If local fault injection attacks are present in a use case or a user application's threat model, it needs to be mitigated by the platform.
+Mbed TLS doesn't make any security guarantees against local fault injection attacks.
+If local fault injection attacks are present in a use case or a user application's threat model, they need to be mitigated by the platform.

 ### Physical attacks

-The attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware (eg. power analysis, radio emissions or fault injection).
+The attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware (e.g. power analysis, radio emissions or fault injection).

-Mbed TLS doesn't offer any security guarantees against physical attacks.
-If physical attacks are present in a use case or a user application's threat model, it needs to be mitigated by physical countermeasures.
+Mbed TLS doesn't make any security guarantees against physical attacks.
+If physical attacks are present in a use case or a user application's threat model, they need to be mitigated by physical countermeasures.

 ### Caveats

-#### Out of scope countermeasures
+#### Out-of-scope countermeasures

 Mbed TLS has evolved organically and a well defined threat model hasn't always been present.
 Therefore, Mbed TLS might have countermeasures against attacks